phproberto/joomla-component/docs/README.md

 > Retrieve a non-statically-cached instance.

-By default components are statically cached to avoid that their information is retrieved multiple times from database in the same time execution.
-This is the perfect for 99% of the usages but there are special cases where you may want to ensure that you retrieve a non-cachhed instance.
+By default components are statically cached to prevent their information being retrieved multiple times from the database in the same time execution.
+This is perfect for 99% of uses but there are special cases where you may want to ensure that you clear the cached instance.

 **Parameters:**